Notes to the consolidated annual

 Securities lending and borrowing transactions are reported at the value of the cash collateral received or issued, including accrued interest.
-Securities which are borrowed or received as collateral are only reported in the balance sheet if the Raiffeisen Group takes control of the contractual rights associated with them.
-Securities which are loaned or provided as collateral are only removed from the balance sheet if the Raiffeisen Group forfeits the contractual rights associated with them.
-The market values of the borrowed and loaned securities are monitored daily so that any additional collateral can be provided or requested as necessary.
-Fees received or paid under securities lending and repurchase transactions are booked to commission income or commission expense on an accruals basis.
+Securities which are borrowed or received as collateral are only reported in the balance sheet if the Raiffeisen Group takes control of the rights associated with them.
+Securities which are loaned or are provided as collateral are only removed from the balance sheet if the Raiffeisen Group forfeits the rights associated with them.
+The market values of the borrowed and loaned out securities are monitored daily, to enable any additional collateral to be provided or requested as necessary.
+Fees received or paid under securities lending and repurchase transactions are booked to commission income or commission expenditure on an accruals basis.

 Repurchase and reverse repurchase transactions

 Securities purchased with an agreement to resell (reverse repurchase transactions) and securities sold with an agreement to buy back (repurchase transactions) are regarded as secured financing transactions and are recorded at the value of the cash collateral received or provided, including accrued interest.